senthilsweb/zypress/content/blog/zypress.md

   - Minimalistic design
   - UX standardization
   - Mobile optimized
+  - Built in CI/CD for build automation and deployment thru Github action
+  - Deploy anywhere i.e. AWS S3, Any other serverless static website hosting, docker, embedded and filesystem based golang binary for Mac, Windows and Linux
 ---

 ![background](https://res.cloudinary.com/nathansweb/image/upload/v1624156571/logos/0001_xwkovt.svg)

-Zypress is a Vue.js based Jamstack framework weaved using of NuxtJS + Tailwindcss to rapidly build modern websites any thing you can imagine.
+Zypress is a Vue.js based Jamstack framework created using of NuxtJS + Tailwindcss to rapidly build modern websites any thing you can imagine.
 It comes preloaded with a personal website stater-kit to power blog and documenation websites.

 <!--more-->